-The ultimate parent company, The Travelers Companies, Inc. (TRV or Travelers), is a leading provider of property and liability insurance based in the United States.
-The Group has more than 30,000 employees and over 150 years' experience in the insurance industry.
+The ultimate parent company, The Travelers Companies, Inc. ("TRV" or "Travelers"), is a leading provider of property and liability insurance based in the United States.
+Travelers, including its subsidiaries, has more than 32,500 employees and over 150 years' experience in the insurance industry.
 Travelers is traded on the New York Stock Exchange as "TRV" and is one of the 30 select companies that comprise the Dow Jones Industrial Average.
 As at 31 December 2022 Travelers reported total assets of US\$115.8 billion (2021: US\$120.5 billion) and shareholders' equity of US\$21.6 billion (2021: US\$28.9 billion).